zamazan4ik/awesome-pgo/article/article.md

 jmp	.LBB0_4
 ```

-Here we see some changes in the resulting assemble.
+Here we see some changes in the resulting code.
 The most interesting change is how branch orders is changed.
 Since `322` frequently appeared as an input variable, compiler decided to move the corresponding branch to the beginning of the function.
 This decision has simple logic: as earlier we check for the most probable value - the less redundant instructions we execute.

 Second interesing is how `ret` location is changed.
 Instead of leavig it at the end of the function, after PGO the return statement was moved to the beginning of the function.
 It's done for improving the CPU instruction cache hit-rate: since after the `322` branch with high probability will be a return from the function, it makes sense to store them together.
 Pretty clever decision!

-Let's dig into PGO further!
+Let's dig into PGO deeper!

-TODO: write a note about PGO answer from ChatGPT about varying work profiles and how bad PGO works in this case.

 ### PGO and other similar names